Debrief

 - Open the session

-Load the track on a tablet or laptop while everyone is still together.
+Load the track on a tablet or laptop while it is still fresh.

 - Pick 1–2 moments